Baisakhi 2022

 Creation of Khalsa on Vaisakhi of 1699

-Vaisakhi of 1699 marks the creation of the Khalsa, which is one of the most remarkable events that occurred in entire Sikh History.
+Vaisakhi of 1699 marks the creation of the Khalsa known as Khalsa Sajna Diwas, which is one of the most remarkable events that occurred in entire Sikh History.

 The development of Sikhism from the founder Guru Nanak to the 10th Master, Guru Gobind Rai, spanned the course of almost 200 years.
 Guru Gobind Rai now wanted to infuse a new martial spirit into the Sikhs; it was on the morning of Vaisakhi day of 1699 when, in response to the Guru’s call, Sikhs came to Anandpur Sahib, where Gurdwara Keshgarh Sahib now stands, in their thousands to be present to His command.
 Little did they know what was about to happen on that memorable day.